 In all three areas discussed above, two good options exist for augmentation: implants and fillers.
 Chin implants are placed surgically and are permanent augmentation that is placed on the bone so that when you move, the implant moves with you.
 Most people never notice that the implant is there once the healing is done.

 For those that are hesitant about a permanent option, undergoing a surgical procedure, or would like a “trial run”, injectable fillers are also an excellent option.
 Though not permanent, they can give a sculpted look with minimal or no downtime.
 They can be used to slowly build the jawline in multiple increments, and have the unique advantage of being dissolvable if one wishes to undo the filler.
+The options above provide the basics to jawline sculpting by augmenting the facial skeleton and soft tissues.

-Jawline contouring can have a powerful effect on one’s self-image, and there are multiple options to address this, both by augmenting the jawline as well as removing fat under the jawline.
+Jawline sculpting can have a powerful effect on one’s self-image, and there are multiple options to address this, both by augmenting the jawline as well as removing fat under the jawline.
 Many people can benefit from a combination of the two.
 Whether it is visible in the mirror or in pictures, there are multiple options to improve a “weak” jawline and to be in control of your own shadows.